SUBARACHNOID HEMORRHAGE

 - predictor of pulmonary and cardiac complications

-- a correlation was found between troponin levels and neurological complications and outcome
+- a correlation was has been found between troponin levels and neurological complications and outcome

 - arterial blood gas (ABG) – required in respiratory-compromised patients